krishna0rothe/GSIP/system-design.md

 ---

 Feel free to navigate through these diagrams to get a better understanding of the GSIP platform's architecture and processes.
-If you have any questions or need further details, please reach out to the development team.
+If you have any questions or need further details, please reach out to the development team @krishnarothe103@gmail.com

 ---

-**Note:** Replace the `path/to/your_image.png` with the actual relative paths to your uploaded images in the GitHub repository.